IAEA General Conference

 Annual IAEA General Conference

-The 56th Annual Regular Session of the IAEA General Conference took place 17-21 September 2012 in Vienna, Austria.
-The 57th Regular Session is set for 16-20 September 2013 at the Vienna International Centre, where high-ranking officials and representatives from IAEA Member States will consider a range of issues.
-Details about the agenda and sessions will be posted as soon as they become available.
+22-26 September 2014 at the Vienna International Centre (VIC) in Vienna, Austria, where high-ranking officials and representatives from IAEA Member States will consider a range of issues.
+More details about the agenda and sessions will become available over the coming weeks.

 For further information on the IAEA General Conferences, past and forthcoming, please see the General Conference Archives.